 - Certain brand pharmaceutical companies prevent competition by blocking the ability of manufacturers to make more affordable, generic alternatives.

-- This anti-competitive practice (“REMS and restricted access abuse”) costs patients more than $5 billion each year and puts medication out of reach for millions.
+- This anti-competitive practice (“REMS and restricted access abuse”) costs patients, like Michelle of Stroudsburg, PA, more than $5 billion each year and puts medication out of reach for millions.

 - Independent agencies (the FDA and FTC) call this abuse “a problem” that “delays the availability of generics.